cjdbarlow/bedside-notebook/anaesthesia/gensurg/thyroid.md

 		* Requires reintubation
 		CPAP may temporise by splinting open cords.
 	* Unilateral
-	Hoarse voice.
+	3-4%; hoarse voice.
 * Tracheomalacia
 Acute upper airway obstruction due to tracheal collapse.
 	* Requires emergent reintubation or tracheostomy
 	* Largely a historical remnant
 	Risk is exceedingly rare in modern practice.
+	* Suggested by no cuff leak prior to extubation
 	* Risks may include:
 		* Duration of goitre
 		* Retrosternal extension of goitre
 		* Significance of extrinsic compression
 		Tumour; may also include bronchogenic carcinoma or aortic aneurysm.
 * Haematoma/Oedema
-Expansion may lead to airway compromise.
+Occurs in 1-2%, and expansion may lead to airway compromise.
 	* Rapidly reopen incision and drain remaining blood
 	* Consider CPAP to temporise airway
 	* Reintubation may be required immediately, or delayed (on return to theatre)